dpsmartbusiness/5_lang_frequency/README.md

 # Frequency Analysis of Words
 The program allows you to find the top 10 most used words and their frequency of use in a text file.
-The program works only with the "ANSI" encoding.
+The program works only with the "UTF-8" encoding.

 # Quickstart
 The program takes path to text file as an argument and displays results (10 most frequent words and frequency).